-Following my research and internal discussions, I have found out that removing the 60-day lock from your domain name(s) is not something the ICANN organization has the authority to change nor do we have the authority to implement a method for owners of a domain name to validate their identity and remove the lock.
+I've researched this issue within the ICANN org and worked with the Contractual Compliance team to provide you with this response.
+Following my research and internal discussions, I have found out that amending the 60-day transfer lock policy is not something the ICANN org has the authority to change.
 While I suspect this is not the answer you were hoping for, I thought it might be helpful to provide background information as to why we are not authorized to implement your suggested changes, and what you can do.

-ICANN is not a governmental agency but instead a private sector, non-profit organization with limited technical responsibility for coordinating the assignment of Internet domain names and IP addresses.
-This coordination is provided using a bottom-up, consensus-driven, multi-stakeholder model comprised of three parts: the ICANN Community, the ICANN Board, and the ICANN Organization.
+ICANN is not a governmental agency but instead a private sector, non-profit org with limited technical responsibility for coordinating the assignment of Internet domain names and IP addresses.
+This coordination is provided using a bottom-up, consensus-driven, multistakeholder model comprised of three parts: the ICANN community, the ICANN Board, and the ICANN org.
 The ICANN community is a volunteer-based group of diverse stakeholders from across the world.
 They work together to give advice and develop policy within ICANN's mission.
 In order to create new policies or amend existing ones, the Policy Development Process described in ICANN's Bylaws must be utilized and driven by the ICANN community.
-The ICANN Board is a group of representatives from the ICANN community that oversees the ICANN organization.
-The ICANN organization provides staff and resources to support the ICANN community and Board, and implements policies developed by the community.
+The ICANN Board is a group of representatives from the ICANN community that oversees the ICANN org.
+The ICANN org provides staff and resources to support the ICANN community and Board, and implements policies developed by the community.

-The ICANN organization accredits registrars and registries to provide certain domain name registration services.
+The ICANN org accredits registrars and registries to provide certain domain name registration services.
 ICANN's authority is purely contractual, and limited to registrar agreements, registry agreements, and ICANN community developed policies.
 The agreements between ICANN and registrars and registries outline certain responsibilities for both ICANN, the registrar and the registry.
-The ICANN organization is responsible for overseeing and enforcing the contracts.
+The ICANN org is responsible for overseeing and enforcing the contracts.

 One of the policies developed by the ICANN community is the Transfer Policy.
-The Transfer Policy provides standardized requirements for registrar handling of domain name transfer requests from their owners, and implements measures for reducing unauthorized transfers.
-The Transfer Policy includes the requirement you refer to - that a registrar must impose a 60-day transfer lock once certain contact details are changed; please see Section II.C.2 of the Transfer Policy.
-The Transfer Policy also provides the option for a registrar to allow the domain name owner to opt out of the 60-day transfer lock.
-This option is at the discretion of your selected registrar and while they generally cannot remove a lock retrospectively, you may want to contact them to see if they offer 'opt out' for future transactions.
+The Transfer Policy provides standardized requirements for registrar handling of domain name transfer requests from their owners and implements measures for reducing unauthorized transfers.
+The Transfer Policy includes the requirement that a registrar must impose a 60-day transfer lock after a domain name is registered and when certain contact details are changed; please see Section II.C.2 of the Transfer Policy.
 Please be aware that the 60-day lock attempts to strike a balance between security and convenience by providing more security to protect consumers from having their domain name transferred without authorization.